aldro61/kover/index.md

 ## Survey of features

 Kover currently implements two learning algorithms: 1) Set Covering Machines, 2) Classification Trees.
-Both algorithms can be trained out-of-core, i.e., without loading the entire dataset into the computer's memory.
+Both algorithms are trained out-of-core, i.e., without loading the entire dataset into the computer's memory.
 The implementations are fast and rely on data compression and atomic CPU instructions to accelerate computations.

-We provide tight theoretical performance guarantees on the obtained accuracy models and use them to accelerate learning through a model selection strategy called [bound selection](./doc_learning.html#risk-bound-selection).
+We provide tight theoretical performance guarantees on the accuracy of the learned models and use them to accelerate learning through a model selection strategy called [bound selection](./doc_learning.html#risk-bound-selection).

 A command line interface is provided.
 It consists in two main modules, [kover dataset](doc_dataset.html) and [kover learn](doc_learning.html). *Kover dataset* provides data manipulation utilities and *kover learn* is an interface to the machine learning algorithms.